FerranAlborch/RFEDP/README.md

-# RIPFEDP - Randomized Inner Product Functional Encryption for Differential Privacy
+# RFEDP - Randomized Functional Encryption for Differential Privacy
-This repository contains the source code for the evaluation times from the randomized inner product functional encryption scheme in the paper **Computational Differential Privacy for Encrypted Databases Supporting Linear Queries** accepted at Proceedings on Privacy Enhancing Technologies (PoPETs), Issue 4, 2024.
+**Change** This repository contains the source code for the evaluation times from the randomized inner product functional encryption scheme in the paper **Computational Differential Privacy for Encrypted Databases Supporting Linear Queries** accepted at Proceedings on Privacy Enhancing Technologies (PoPETs), Issue 4, 2024.

 **Note:** This code is a proof of concept implementation and not ready for produciton.
 As such, use in production at your own risk.

 # Description

-The purpose of this source code in C and C++ is to give estimates on the evaluation times of the randomized inner product functional encryption (RIPFE) scheme proposed in Section 4 of the article.
+**Change** The purpose of this source code in C and C++ is to give estimates on the evaluation times of the randomized inner product functional encryption (RIPFE) scheme proposed in Section 4 of the article.
 It is a construction based on any generic inner product functional encryption (IPFE) scheme satisfying simulation security, and for this implementation we base ourselves on the scheme from Section 3 in the paper **Adaptive Simulation Security for Inner Product Functional Encryption** by Agrawal, Libert, Maitra and Titiu published at PKC 2020.

 For more information on the choice of scheme and the implementation particulars as well as the results obtained we refer to Section 6 of the paper.
 For the exact schemes being implemented in this repository we refer to Appendix I of the paper.